snap-stanford/ogb-web/_docs/index.md

 ### Package Usage

-Next, we outline two key features of the OGB package, easy-to-use data loaders, and standardized model evaluators.
+Next, we outline two key features of the OGB package, easy-to-use data loaders, and standardized model evaluators. <br/>
+Please also refer to our [example code](https://github.com/snap-stanford/ogb/tree/master/examples) for how the package can be used in practice.

 #### Data Loaders

 We prepare easy-to-use [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/) and [DGL](https://www.dgl.ai/) data loaders that handle dataset downloading and standardized dataset splits.

 Following is an example in PyTorch Geometric showing that a few lines of code are sufficient to prepare and split the dataset.
 You can enjoy the same convenience for DGL.
-For those who do not use neither of them, we also prepare library-agnostic dataset loaders that only depend on basic Python libraries (e.g., numpy, pickle) and thus can be used with other deep learning libraries such as Tensorflow.
+We also prepare library-agnostic dataset loaders that can be used with any other deep learning libraries such as [Tensorflow](https://www.tensorflow.org/) and [MxNet](https://mxnet.apache.org/).

 ```python
 from ogb.graphproppred import PygGraphPropPredDataset